Table of Contents

 To help your grass seed last longer, storing it properly is important.
 For the best results, store your seed:

-At room temperature – Anywhere around 15 degrees Celsius is ideal to avoid grass drying out.
+- At room temperature – Anywhere around 15°C is ideal to avoid grass drying out.

-Away from direct sunlight – Seeds left in the sunlight can quickly lose their viability, so it’s best to store them in a cupboard or somewhere dark, like the basement.
+- Away from direct sunlight – Seeds left in the sunlight can quickly lose their viability, so it’s best to store them in a cupboard, shed or basement.

-Somewhere dry – Grass seed left in humid conditions will absorb the moisture from the air, making it less likely to germinate.
+- Somewhere dry – Grass seed left in humid conditions will absorb the moisture from the air, making it less likely to germinate.
 Using a dehumidifier could help maintain a more appropriate environment.

 Why Didn’t My Grass Seed Grow?